kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/events_searcher.png

-If an organization is selected, the person combobox should show all the persons of this organization and one of them should be selected by the user.
+If an organization is selected, the **Person** combobox should show all the persons of this organization and one of them should be selected by the user.
+If **visitors** organization is selected, also **Visiting Organization** combobox should appear showing all the organizations the visitor could visit and the checkbox to indicate that we want to look for a provider.
 To get from server the current list of persons of an organization, see `Get Persons`_ section.

 The following REST method should be sent to the server.